varunesharasu/TruLens/README.md

 ## License

-This project is distributed under the terms in the `LICENSE` file in the repository root.
+This project is distributed under the terms in the `LICENSE` file in the repository roots.

 ## Acknowledgements